KirLyashenko/Portfolio-Liashenko-Kirill/README.md

    *Skills:* GIS, CBM, Python.

 2. **[Project Geoportal of subregional (municipal) statistics](https://geoportal.hse.ru/portal/apps/storymaps/stories/4507c1bebaa04d788c5116af2755fbd7)**  (In Russian)
-   *Description:* Interactive dashboard for social infrastructure analysis.
+   *Description:* The page presents a prototype of a geoportal for subregional (municipal) statistics.
+The project aims to create a system for visual presentation and analysis of data at the subregional level.
+A targeted selection of statistical and spatial data was carried out, they were organized and adapted in the interests of government and management bodies, the scientific and analytical community.
-   *Skills:* ArcGIS Dashboards, data visualization.
+   *Skills:* ArcGIS Dashboards, data visualization

 [Explore all projects →](projects)